10 Free & Premium Google Penalty Checker Tools To Help Your SEO

 - Paid links

-If Google determines that many links pointing to your site are not from relevant industries, they will deem these as unnatural.
+If Google determines that backlinks pointing to your site are not from relevant industries, they will deem these unnatural and poor quality.
 The same applies to links in your article pointing to external sources.

-Even if you are on the receiving end of spammy links, Google may still penalize your site.
-Here are a few guidelines Google has given for categorizing bad links:
+If you are on the receiving end of spammy, low quality backlinks, Google may still penalize your site.
+Here are a few guidelines Google has given for categorizing bad backlinks leading to a possible penalty:

-- Links purchased in exchange for goods and services
+- Backlinks purchased in exchange for goods and services

 - Excessive amounts of link exchanges with the sole purpose of link building